canelmas/playground-wear/README.md

 Couple of samples showcasing Android Wear APIs.

-This work was the primary preparation for *Developing for Android Wear* session in [ADD 2015] (http://www.androiddeveloperdays.com/2015/)
+This work was the primary preparation for **Developing for Android Wear** session in [ADD 2015] (http://www.androiddeveloperdays.com/2015/)

-Check out the presentation [Developing for Android Wear] (https://speakerdeck.com/canelmas/developing-for-android-wear)
+You may check the presentation [here] (https://speakerdeck.com/canelmas/developing-for-android-wear)

 # TakeAways

 Notes to self..

+Code and notes were written a year ago.
+So there might be couple of out dated things.

 ## 1. Adding Wearable Features to Notifications